David-Reset/Concrete-Structures-Constructability-Framework/README.md

 ```

 - **index.html** — the framework shell.
 Contains all CSS, navigation, and rendering logic.
 You generally don't need to edit this.
 - **data.json** — all framework content lives here.
 For routine additions you no longer hand-edit this file: the Data Manager (`tools/framework-data-manager.html`) reads the form responses and writes the updated file for you (see [Maintainer tools](#maintainer-tools) and [Reviewing and publishing submissions](#reviewing-and-publishing-submissions-maintainers)).
-You can still edit it directly for advanced changes such as cross-references.
-Each entry includes a `location` field, the `elementType` and `constructionPhase` tags, and a `triage` trigger.
-The file also holds the guided-triage questionnaire (`triageConfig`) and the tag vocabularies (`config`), plus a hidden `_processed` key the Data Manager uses to remember which form responses it has already handled; the live site ignores it.
+You can still edit it directly for the few advanced changes the tool doesn't cover, such as the decision-path wiring on the reactive-ground entries.
+Each entry includes a `location` field specifying the country and optionally the state where the evidence was gathered.
+The file also carries a hidden `_processed` key that the Data Manager uses to remember which form responses it has already handled; the live site ignores it.
 - **images/** — all photographs and drawings referenced by entries in data.json.
 - **tools/** — three standalone, browser-based maintainer tools plus the evidence-rating rubric.
 Each tool runs entirely on your own machine (nothing is uploaded) and is described under [Maintainer tools](#maintainer-tools).